RepakaRamateja/RealTimeAnalyticsDashboard/README.md

 This project is part of course Specialization in Big Data with Hadoop & Spark by CLOUD X LAB.

-Taught By : Sandeep Giri , Abhinav Singh , Rohit Gupta , Jatin Shah
+Taught By : Sandeep Giri , Abhinav Singh

 </br>